-What should I do if my pet is unwell while taking dantrolene?
+What should I do if my pet is unwell while taking zidovudine?

-If your pet is unwell while receiving medication, you should not give further doses and should contact your vet as soon as possible for advice.
+If your pet is unwell while receiving medication, you should contact your vet as soon as possible for advice.
+You should not give further doses in the meantime.